-1. Fees tend to be relatively high: The good news is that the average asset-weighted expense ratio for target-date funds has been falling lately.
-According to Morningstar, it reached 0.66 percent at the end of 2017, compared with 0.91 percent five years earlier.
+1. Fees tend to be relatively high: The good news is that the average fee paid by target-date fund investors has been falling in recent years.
+According to Morningstar, it fell from 0.79% in 2014 to 0.58% in 2019.

-Still, some target-date funds continue to carry higher fees.
-Even the average of 0.66 percent is high compared with that of investments like index funds, which Morningstar says had an average asset-weighted expense ratio of 0.15 percent last year.
+Still, even the average of 0.58% is high compared with that of investments like index funds, which Morningstar says had an average asset-weighted expense ratio of 0.13% in 2019.

-Alexander Lowry, director of the master’s program in financial analysis at Gordon College in Wenham, Massachusetts, explains in a CNBC report:
+As Alexander Lowry, director of the master’s program in financial analysis at Gordon College in Wenham, Massachusetts, explained in a 2018 CNBC report: